talhapatel/react-redux-thunk-saga-custom/README.md

 export default store; ```

-As you can see, store is nothing but result of calling createStore function from the Redux library.CreateStore takes a reducer as the first argument and in our case we passed in rootReducer.
+As you can see, store is nothing but result of calling createStore function from the Redux library.
+CreateStore takes a reducer as the first argument and in our case we passed in rootReducer.

 - create rootReducer file.
   ``` const initialState = {